xwmx/nb/README.md

 [example/demo/1] Title One
 ```

-Items in folders can be idenitified using the folder's relative
+Items in folders can be idenitified with the folder's relative
 path using either folder ids or names, followed by the id,
 title, or filename of the item: